sqrt(-58)

 58 = √229

-From that list, the highest factor that has an integer square root is 1.
+From that list, the highest factor with an integer square root is 1

 Therefore, we use the product combo √58 = √158